iSaluki/phhs6/content/sixth/CompSci/Theory/ComputerArchitecture.md

 ## I/O Controller

-- Each device has its own controller whic his connected to a control bus.
+- Each device has its own controller which is connected to a control bus.
 I/O controller is responsible for receiving the requests from the processor and sending control signals to the device specified for that operation.

 - it consists of:
     - An interface to connect it to the system or I/O bus.
-    - a set of data, command and satus registers/
+    - a set of data, command and status registers/
     - an interface

 ## Assembly Language

-- Assembly is a low level programming languae equivalent to machine code or binary instructions on a 1:1 basis.
+- Assembly is a low level programming language equivalent to machine code or binary instructions on a 1:1 basis.
 - It uses some word like structures to represent the instructions given to the CPU.
 - Mainly used in embedded systems because it is time consuming specialist work.
 - Assemblers translate it into machine code.

 - Different CPUs have different different machine and assembly codes.
-- Assembly operations are split into an opcode and an operand - LDR 2A
+- Assembly operations are split into an opcode and an operand—LDR 2A

 - Opcodes are instructions.
 Ie, LDR = Load
 - Operands are locations or data values.
 Ie,  2A = 42 in Hexadecimal

-### Assembly Languge Addressing
+### Assembly Language Addressing

 Immediate addressing:
 - The operand is the data